emrekorkmaz14/FlutterJsonExample/README.md

-# JsonExample
+# ToDoApp
--I used the data I got from jsonplaceholder in app.
+- Firabase authentication is used in app.
--
+- Email password sign in and google sign in are integrated.
+- All buttons perform their functions in app  (login, logout, add task, delete task etc.).

 ## What I Use
 - http 0.13.4